For Faculty & Students

 Hypothesis is integrated into Canvas Assignments and Modules.
 It does not appear in the navigation bar on the left of your Canvas course.

-We recommend setting up Hypothesis as a Canvas Assignment for easy review of student annotations, as detailed in the steps below:
+We recommend setting up Hypothesis as a Canvas Assignment, as detailed in the steps below:

 - First, prepare your class and text files.